Freight Transportation Advisory Committee

 - February 14

-FTAC is comprised of 23 private citizens who have been appointed by the TPO Governing Board, one per member.
+The FTAC is comprised of up to 25 private citizens who have been appointed by the TPO Governing Board, one per member.
 Each FTAC member serves until they are replaced or choose to step down.

 In Miami-Dade County, freight comprises rail, truck, air cargo, and sea cargo.
 Freight is a key aspect of the work performed by the TPO, because it is the essential component to move goods from the producer to the distributor and then to retail centers and consumers.

 The county’s freight infrastructure includes Miami International Airport (MIA), Port of Miami, and the Miami River.
 Miami International Airport is the #1 ranked airport in the USA for international freight and also leads all US airports in perishable cargo with 69% of the market and is the first IATA designated Pharma Hub in the US and the second in the world after Brussels.
 PortMiami is one of the largest container ports in Florida and is known as the “cruise capital of world,” with over 6 million passengers annually.
 The Miami River is the gateway of cargo services to Caribbean ports.